-Ousted Pakistani PM Sharif gets jail sentence in absentia ahead of polls
+Ousted Pakistani PM Sharif gets 10-year jail term ahead of polls

 “Today’s verdict shows that these Avenfield apartments were purchased using corruption money,” prosecution lawyer Sardar Muzaffar Abbasi told reporters, citing the name of the apartment building in London.

 Sharif’s daughter, Maryam, widely seen as his chosen political heir, was sentenced to seven years in prison.
-Maryam’s husband and PML-N lawmaker Muhammad Safdar was sentenced to a year in prison, he said.
+Maryam’s husband and PML-N lawmaker Muhammad Safdar was handed a year in jail, he said.

-The conviction means Maryam Sharif will be disqualified from contesting a seat in the elections.
+The conviction means Maryam Sharif will be disqualified from contesting the elections.

-“The people of Pakistan and PML-N reject this decision,” said Sharif’s brother Shehbaz, who took over as PML-N president after his brother was banned for life from holding office and is expected to be its prime ministerial candidate.
+“The people of Pakistan and PML-N reject this decision,” said Sharif’s brother Shehbaz, who took over as PML-N president after his brother was banned from holding office for life, and is expected to be its prime ministerial candidate.

 “This decision is based on injustice.”

-Both Sharif and his daughter were in London on Friday with Sharif’s wife, Kulsoom, who is being treated there for cancer and is in a coma after suffering a heart attack last month.
+Sharif and his daughter were in London on Friday with Sharif’s wife, Kulsoom, who is being treated for cancer and is in a coma after suffering a heart attack last month.

-They both denied wrongdoing and will appeal the decision, Sharif ally Tariq Fazal Chaudhry said.
-He added that the former premier will return to Pakistan before the July 25 election.
+Both denied wrongdoing and will appeal the decision, said Sharif ally Tariq Fazal Chaudhry, adding that the former premier would return to Pakistan before the election.

 The NAB court ordered Sharif to pay a fine of 8 million pounds ($10.6 million) and fined Maryam 2 million pounds, while ordering the confiscation of the London properties on behalf of the Pakistani government, Abbasi said.